curl/everything-curl/curl-releases.md

 For every release we tag the source code in the repository with "curl-release version" and we update the [changelog](https://curl.haxx.se/changes.html).

-We had done 160 curl releases by November 2016, and for all the ones made since late 1999 there are lots of release stats available in our [curl release log](https://curl.haxx.se/docs/releases.html).
+We had done 172 curl releases by January 2018, and for all the ones made since late 1999 there are lots of release stats available in our [curl release log](https://curl.haxx.se/docs/releases.html).